znavezz/lab_crm/README.md

 2. **Session Management**: Sessions are stored in the database using the `Session` model.
 The session includes the user's ID, email, and optionally linked `memberId` (if the User is also a lab Member).

 3. **GraphQL Integration**: The GraphQL context automatically extracts the authenticated user from the session, making it available to all resolvers via `context.user`.
 The `context.user.memberId` may be `null` if the User is not linked to a Member.
+The Apollo Client is configured to include session cookies in all GraphQL requests via `credentials: 'include'` in the HttpLink.

 4. **Protected Routes**: You can protect routes and GraphQL operations by checking `context.user` in your resolvers.